A risk factor is something that gives you a higher chance (risk) of getting a certain disease.

 What are genetic risk factors for cancer?

-Sometimes one of your genes can go bad in ways that make a cell turn cancerous.
-A gene can go bad if:
+Sometimes one of your genes can make a cell turn cancerous if:

 Less likely, you inherited a cancer gene from one of your parents.
 Sometimes people in a family are more likely to have a certain cancer.
 A cancer-causing gene could run in that family.
 One cancer-causing gene called BRCA increases the risk of breast cancer.